-“Our current strategy at Scoot uses a performance-based influencer strategy not just for brand awareness and acquisition, but for content creation as well.
+From the time when Anna worked for Scoot:“Our current strategy at Scoot uses a performance-based influencer strategy not just for brand awareness and acquisition, but for content creation as well.
 It’s been a great way to produce very natural and spontaneous content that gets high engagement on Social Media platforms.
 Of course, finding influencers who can reach our target audience and who can create compelling content makes it even more difficult to find the right influencer match.

 What has worked really well for me has been to look for influencers among our existing user base.
 Partnering with people who already voluntarily use our product has enabled our influencers to create more trustworthy content.
 Even though it can seem counterintuitive, it’s more effective to choose an influencer that connects with your product and brand values, rather than chasing influencers with lots of followers. “- Anna Juan Sala, Marketing Manager at Scoot Networks.

 “At From the Bench, we’ve been working with influencers for the past 3 years and had a lot of successful campaigns.
 Although we have worked with some influencers directly, we are currently using an agency and marketplaces (shout out to Famebit.com).
 It is admittedly more expensive but dealing with influencers is not an easy task, and it has been overall cost-effective to outsource some of the work.